circleci/circleci-docs/jekyll/_ccie/overview.md

 | GitHub (Enterprise or .com) | 80, 443                 | Incoming Webhooks      |

-The machines on which Builder instances run may be restarted by using the `circle-shutdown` command to gracefully shutdown.
 The Builder instances run without storing state, enabling you to increase or decrease containers as needed.
-To ensure that there are enough builder machines running to handle all of the builds, track the queued builds and increase the Builder instance machines as needed to balance the load.
+To ensure that there are enough Builder machines running to handle all of the builds, track the queued builds and increase the Builder instance machines as needed to balance the load.

 Each machine on which the Builders are installed reserves two CPUs and 4GB of memory for coordinating builds.
 The remaining processors and memory create the containers.
 Larger machines are able to run more containers and are limited by the number of available cores after two are reserved for coordination.
 The following table describes the ports used on the Builder instances: